envris/digital-trade-handbook/teams/building-teams.md

 order: 1
 ---

-An empowered and gelled multidisciplinary team (MDT) is critical to digital transformation.
+An empowered and gelled multidisciplinary team (MDT) is critical to service transformation.

 A successful MDT will have:
 - balance of technical, subject matter and digital skills